Mountains, Lochs, History & Hospitality

 - Argyll and the Mull of Kintyre

 In many ways the list of favourite places above is irrelevant.
-Yes, they are our most commonly requested locations, but our tours can cover every corner, and stop overnight in the most obscure locations if that’s what you want to do.
-As with everything else, we rely on you to tell us what you like, what you don’t like, where you want to go, where you don’t want to go then leave us to construct your perfect Vacation Itinerary.
+Yes, they are my most commonly requested locations, but my tours can cover every corner, and stop overnight in the most obscure locations if that’s what you want to do.
+As with everything else, I rely on you to tell me what you like, what you don’t like, where you want to go, where you don’t want to go then work with me to construct your perfect Vacation Itinerary.

-If you only have one or two “must do” places, let us know the duration of your proposed trip, and we will build a tour incorporating those locations into an unforgettable trip.
+If you only have one or two “must do” places, let me know the duration of your proposed trip, and I will build a tour incorporating those locations into an unforgettable trip.

 In many ways, to gain a better insight into how Scotland worked in years long gone, a visit to the Scottish Islands, where many traditional ways are still practised, adds another dimension to Tours on the Scottish mainland.